zachMitchell/programmingNotes/godot/godot.md

 Another note: on linux the latest stable build of .NET is bugged for Ubuntu 21.04, so switching to the `edge` release was what I decided to work with.
 I'm guessing that won't be a big impact though.

+**UPDATE** that msbuild error was because it was a package exclusively in the mono deb repository.
+When originally attempting this, I couldn't install the repository for some reason, but it looks like it successfully updated everything today. *Mono is now my default c# compiler* There isn't a need for the dotnetcore package anymore.
+I heard nuget works here as well, so we should be good!
+Debugging works 100% as well.

 It looks like I can compile for every major OS!
 (Windows/macos/linux on one machine!)

 ### Manual installation